awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 #### **Output**

-Returns a string representing the key of the newly-synthesized audio file.
+Returns a string representing the key of the synthesized audio file.

 For example: